 - Family history (one or both parents are myopic)

-- Less than 2 hours per day playing outdoors
+- Spending less than 2 hours per day outdoors

 - Excessive time spent indoors reading, looking at a screen, or doing other close-work